 Once we have the background image, we can subtract it from the original image.
 It is very easy to do arithmetic with images in MATLAB.
-Type this by choosing a different mapping mode.
+Type a = a - bg this by choosing a different mapping mode.
 Open the "Mappings" menu on the figure window, and choose "Linear stretch" (try out the other modes too).